Blaisorblade/dot-iris/correspondence.md

 - Unlike in the paper, our saved predicates and semantic types support an additional argument `args` of type `vec n vl`, where `n` is the _arity_ of the semantic type.
-This additional argument is useful top provide forwards compatibility higher-kinds. gDOT only uses predicates of arity `n = 0`, which are equivalent to the predicates used on paper.
+This additional argument is useful to provide forwards compatibility with higher-kinds. gDOT only uses predicates of arity `n = 0`, which are equivalent to the predicates used on paper.

 - Our mechanization extends gDOT with some primitives, such as booleans and